 Jenny Stewart is a tough Broadway musical star who doesn't take criticism from anyone.
 Yet there is one individual, Tye Graham, a blind pianist who may be able to break through her tough ...
 See full summary »

-For the scene where Helen falls off the horse, Joan Crawford performed the stunt herself.
-Relieved that it had gone well, she nevertheless was forced to the stunt again when it was decided that Paul (John Garfield)'s rushing over and laying on top of her was too racy.
+For the scene where Helen falls off the horse, Joan Crawford claims that she performed the stunt herself, and, relieved that it had gone well, she nevertheless was forced to do the stunt again when it was decided that Paul (John Garfield)'s rushing over and laying on top of her was too racy.
 It was reshot, and instead, Helen lies on top of Paul.
 Crawford later remarked: "I couldn't really understand what was the difference, him on top of me or me on top of him.
 Well, the difference was I had to fall off the horse again.
 I did, and I lived to tell the tale."
+An HD freeze frame tells the truth: it was a stunt double who falls off the horse.
 See more »

 See more »